mGalarnyk/datasciencecoursera/README.md

-# Data Science Specialization | John Hopkins Coursera
+# Data Science Specialization | Johns Hopkins Coursera
 Author: Michael Galarnyk <br />

 Just started on Course 6 Statistical Inference (as of 5/12/2017).
 All the coursework is aggregated into one repo.